neondatabase/zenith-docs/docs/introduction.md

 Zenith supports a wide range of database workloads, such as websites and development and test environments.
 Furthermore, it supports both applications with periodic, sparse, or unpredictable workloads, and the most demanding, business-critical applications requiring high availability and high capacity scaling.

-## Inconstant Workloads
+## Irregular Workloads

 Several applications like payroll, operational reporting, or budgeting software are used infrequent times during a day or year.
 Lightly-used applications present a problem for database management because they require throughput at irregular peaks.

 Provisioning for these intermittent capacity needs means businesses are faced with a choice: either pay for resources they don’t typically use or average database capacity.
 Paying for resources that are not used frequently is uneconomical.
 While averaging capacity can result in significant performance issues and a poor user experience during times the application is active.

-## Zenith’s auto-scaling database solves this issue.
+Zenith’s auto-scaling database solves this issue.
-Unpredictable Workloads
+## Workload Spikes

 Many databases face extreme workloads at unpredictable times.
 Capacity planning is possible when database managers can plan ahead, but unexpected spikes are more challenging to account for.
 Zenith’s serverless model provides enough elasticity to scale up during an application’s peak load and then scale down when the spike is over.
 Database Fleet Maintenance